-A theological ethicist by training, Kiara earned degrees from St. Olaf College (BA, Religion & Women’s Studies, 2002), Denver Seminary (MDiv, 2007) and Luther Seminary (PhD, Theology, 2016).
-Her research interests include: Protestant ecotheologies, ecofeminisms, agrarian studies, environmental racism & ecological resistance movements, childhood studies, and the theology of motherwork.
-She teaches religion courses on ecotheologies and place-based spiritualities and a fun smattering of environmental humanities offerings, such as Biophilia, Theo-Ethics of Climate Change, and Culture of Nature.
+A theologian by training, Kiara earned degrees from St. Olaf College (BA, Religion & Women’s Studies, 2002), Denver Seminary (MDiv, 2007) and Luther Seminary (PhD, Theology, 2016).
+Her research interests include: Protestant ecotheologies, vocation, ecofeminisms, agrarian studies, ecological resistance movements, childhood studies, and the theology of motherwork.
+She teaches religion courses on ecotheologies, place-based spiritualities, and a smattering of environmental humanities offerings such as Biophilia, Theo-Ethics of Climate Change, and Culture of Nature.

 Kiara recently published Ecology of Vocation: Recasting Calling in a New Planetary Era (Fortress/Lexington, 2020) and an edited volume, Ecotheology: A Christian Conversation (Eerdmans, 2020).
-She has published in a variety of journals on topics ranging from Christian ecological ethics to the ecological vocation of the child, environment as human right to watershed justice.
+She has published in a variety of journals on interdisciplinary topics ranging from Jürgen Moltmann's ecological ethics to the vocation of children to Indigenous influence on Christian watershed liturgies.
 A sampling of her work can be found here.
-She is currently working on two book projects, an ecotheological constructive reading of Luther for the Cascade series "Reconstructions in Lutheran Doctrinal Theology" and a creative work on wonder and the nature of motherwork.
+Kiara is currently working on two book projects, an ecotheological constructive reading of Martin Luther's anthropology for the Cascade series "Reconstructions in Lutheran Doctrinal Theology" and a popular work on nature, wonder, and the spiritual questing of children.

 Kiara lives on the praire near Nerstrand's Big Woods with her spouse, young daughters, and an assortment of furry friends.
 She enjoys historical fiction, gardening, running, hiking, yoga, photography, and fabric arts.